Return to autoimmune brain disorder page.

 Miller-Fisher Syndrome (MFS)

-This is a rare disorder related to Guillain Barre, characterized by a combination of ataxia, weakness or paralysis of the eye movements, and peripheral neuropathy with areflexia.
+This is a rare disorder related to Guillain Barre, and often categorized as a GB variant.
+MFS is characterized by a combination of ataxia, weakness or paralysis of the eye movements, and peripheral neuropathy with areflexia.
+Unlike Bickerstaff's, these patients do not have any alteration in their thinking.
 Most patients present with diplopia and eventually develop complete paralysis of their eyes.
 Internal ophthalmoplegia (pupillary paralysis) occurs in about 40% of patients.
 Antibodies to the ganglioside GQ1b are often associated with Miller Fisher syndrome.
 This condition should be considered when there is a combination of diplopia, ataxia, and loss of deep tendon reflexes.
 The ataxia is probably due to loss of sensory input to the cerebellum.
 Mean time of recovery is at 10 weeks.
+About 1-5% of GB cases are categorized as MFS.
+MRI is typically normal.